 Activist gifts

-Many folks in recovery believe that everyone deserves opportunities to recover.
-Many of us find ourselves involved in recovery activism and advocacy roles.
+Many folks in recovery find ourselves becoming involved in recovery activism and advocacy roles.
 Whether that’s supporting advocacy organizations like Faces & Voices of Recovery, taking part in I Am Not Anonymous, or wearing your activism.
-Here are a few visual ideas to gift to the activist in recovery:
+If your loved one is an activist in recovery, here a few ideas for helping them display that passion:

-- Naloxone Saves Lives pin: We’re always inspired by the harm reduction-based positive messages in Claire Zagorski’s Etsy shop, and proceeds go to support unhoused people in Austin, Texas.
+- Naloxone Saves Lives pin: We’re always inspired by the harm reduction-based positive messages in Claire Zagorski’s Etsy shop, and proceeds go to support at-risk communities in Austin, Texas.

 - Harm Reduction Saves Lives tote